rsksmart/rif-relay/README.md

 #### Running some test and one of them throws: Error: listen EADDRINUSE: address already in use :::8090

 The relay server running in the background.
 Run the bash file `scripts/kill-relay-server.sh`

-## 8. Gas Station Network <a id="c08"></a>

-This project is based on GSN and expands its capabilities and security model while reducing gas costs.
-It does this by:
-- Securely deploying counterfactual SmartWallet proxies for each user account: this eliminates the need for relying on _msgSender() and _msgData() functions.
-- Elimination of interaction with Uniswap: relay providers accumulate tokens on a paymaster under their control to later on decide what to do with funds.

-Code here is based on [Gas Stations Network](https://github.com/opengsn/gsn) (GSN).
-In a nutshell, GSN abstracts away gas to minimize onboarding & UX friction for dapps.
-With GSN, gasless clients can interact with Ethereum contracts without users needing ETH for transaction fees.
-The GSN is a decentralized system that improves dapp usability without sacrificing security.